Copyright © Thrivability Solutions Network. All rights reserved.

 This climate crisis is showing us that temporary, short-term solutions are no longer enough.
 All environmental solutions are rendered temporary as long as our growing overpopulation problem is not addressed.
 Environmental solutions that worked when the global population was only 7 billion will no longer be sufficient when that number has risen to 10 billion or beyond.
 We need permanent, forever solutions.
-The only humane solution to overpopulation, where we do not painfully limit ourselves, is for humanity to spread throughout our solar system, in a responsible manner.
-This will necessitate designing anti-pollution, closed ecosystems where we can happily live, work and play our entire lives, in abundance.
-Closed ecosystems, like those that will be needed for domed cities on Mars and other planets, or space colonies which orbit those planets, will be designed to recycle 100% of the waste produced inside them.
 We need to start adapting the lifecycles for all of our current products, policies and practices to meet closed ecosystem standards, right now, for a bright future.
-The self-production of necessities, made possible by the SPACE Housing Standard, is a logical step in that direction.
+The self-production of necessities, made possible by the ACE Housing Standard, is a logical step in that direction.
 The early mastery of building small, mobile, closed ecosystems will greatly simplify the design construction of future space colonies:

 Humans, like the rest of the natural world, don't want to merely survive or be sustained, we need to grow, to flourish, to thrive!
 We can build a civilization designed to ensure that our planet and our species will thrive together well into a future free of overpopulation pollution and poverty.